hapijs/hapi/docs/Reference.md

 #### `request.setMethod(method)`

-Avilable only in `'onRequest'` extension methods.
-Allows changing the request method before the router begins processing the request.
+_Avilable only in `'onRequest'` extension methods._

+Changes the request method before the router begins processing the request where:
+- `method` - is the request HTTP method (e.g. `'GET'`).

 ```javascript
 var Hapi = require('hapi');